jasonmaidev/jasonmaidev/README.md

 [![Go to top](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)](#)

-- 🔭 I’m currently working on [aiReplica.xyz](https://www.aireplica.xyz/) (character replica chat platform).
+- 🔭 I’m currently working on something exciting in real-time analytics.
-- 🌱 I’m currently learning advanced SQL and complex Server Components to Server Actions architecture in Next JS 14.
+- 🌱 I’m currently learning advanced SQL and relational DB.
 - 💬 Ask me about JavaScript, React, frontend / backend developement.
 - 📫 How to reach me: jasonmxdev@gmail.com
 - ⚡ Fun facts: I taught Trig / PreCalculus in highschool, while in highschool (11th grade).
 I do not drink, smoke, or take drugs of any sort.
 My only escapes are programming and Dota 2.